 The KIPP Iluminar Academy campus is inspected monthly for safety and cleanliness.
 In August of 2015, KIPP Iluminar was moved into a beautiful, brand new facility.
-At this time we are planning on focusing on continuing to beautify and upkeep our campus.
+Our campus has fully equipped music and dance classrooms and all of our classrooms offer a welcoming and calm environment for all of our students.
+At this time we will continue to focus on the beautification and upkeep of our campus.